Bend, Oregon: Geography

 Bend sits on the boundary of the Eastern Cascades Slopes and Foothills, a Level III ecoregion designated by the United States Environmental Protection Agency (EPA) in the U.S. states of Oregon, Washington, and California, and the Deschutes River Valley, a Level IV ecoregion within the Blue Mountains Level III ecoregion.

 The Deschutes River runs through Bend, where it is dammed to form Mirror Pond.
 Bend's elevation is 3623 ft above sea level.

-The city has a total area of 35.046 sqmi, of which 34.801 sqmi is land and 0.245 sqmi is water.
+According to the United States Census Bureau, the city has a total area of 35.046 sqmi, of which 34.801 sqmi is land and 0.245 sqmi is water.

 Inside the city limits is Pilot Butte State Scenic Viewpoint, an old cinder cone.
 Bend is one of three cities in the continental U.S. (with Portland, Oregon, and Jackson, Mississippi) to have an extinct volcano within its city limits.
 It is reached by U.S. Route 20.
 A lesser known characteristic of Bend, the Horse Lava Tube System enters and borders the eastern edge of the city.
 Just south of Bend is Newberry National Volcanic Monument on U.S. Route 97.

 Climate

+Bend is often referred to locally as part of Oregon’s “high desert,” reflecting its elevation and relative dryness compared to the west side of the Cascades.
+In the Köppen climate classification, however, Bend has a cold semi-arid climate (BSk).
+The city receives about 10.6 in of precipitation annually, considerably more than the roughly 3 in that would define a true desert at its elevation and temperature, placing it in the steppe rather than desert category.

+While the city center of Bend has a cold semi-arid climate, areas immediately to the west rise quickly into the Cascades, where precipitation is much higher and the climate grades into a dry-summer continental type (Dsb).